tadiusfrank2001/Managing_Complex_Cloud_Systems_CS181Y/README.md

 ### Week 1 to 5:

-Build the foundational backend serive using AWS Services and our code base.
+Build the foundational backend service using AWS and our code base.
 Our flakeflickr site has serveral components a Postgres, file storage, a Java app, and a Python service process.
 Below I'll go into detail to explain the end-to-end process of storing, displaying, and retriving images on our site!
+The following diagrams are of our prod server!

 #### 1. Transaction Flow for Image Display and Retrieval